Don’t know which bag to give?

 To have a personal comment included on a gift card shipped directly to your recipient, simply fill out your remark in the comment box during checkout.
 The boxes will be handwritten by our Customer Service team.
 Please note: you’re limited to 25 characters in the comment box.

 Online orders will receive an order confirmation email, a USPS tracking information email, and a review request followup email eight weeks after delivery.
-During checkout purchasers have the option to opt-out of our quarterly email newsletter.
+During checkout purchasers have the option to opt-out of our other occasional email notifications.
 Your email address is always secure.

 COST OF SHIPPING